Contribution reporting

 • Full contributions for the upcoming complete month

-• Special notes indicating the join date and pro-rated nature of the contribution
+• Special notes indicating the pro-rated nature of the contribution

 How Pro-rata Works